 The next tool is the interconnect.
 The job of the interconnect is to get the digital bits from the transport to the DAC.
 We want all the bits sent without errors.
 All the interconnect types will do this.
 The standard connections are limited to 24 bits and the MSB network is 32 bits.
 Otherwise they all do the same job, EXCEPT were it relates to ground noise.
 Here we have big differences.
 Optical has no ground and the balanced almost no ground.
-Coax has a transformer coupled ground and the MSB ProI2S has absolutely no ground.
-This is the best of all worlds and is the preferred output for the UMT.
-If you do not have the PRO input on your DAC and you are hooked up to video, you may well find the optical connection best sounding.
+Coax has a transformer coupled ground and the MSB Network a solid ground.
+The network provides the best connection in a perfect system, but rarely are systems perfect.
+The new PRO I2S input provides a ground isolated MSB Network input.
+This is the best of all worlds and is the preferred input for the UMT.
+If you do not have the PRO input and you are hooked up to video, you may well find the optical connection best sounding.
 There is no ground connection at all.
 There is no rule.
 Any could sound best in your system.
 You just have to try them.